 Climate change is a real threat and a defining challenge of our time.
 We can disagree on what is causing the Change.
 However, everyone should agree that mankind is at least contributing to Climate Change. - Ken McGurn

 , the former incumbent, lost in 2016.
-He was not in favor of addressing climate change, and consistently voted against the environment.
-He voted against every measure that came his way if it had to do with solving climate change.
+He was not in favor of proposals in Congress to address climate change, and had voted against the environment.
+As far as we can tell, he voted against every measure that came his way if it had to do with solving climate change.

 I will be a strong advocate for our environment, for cleaner air and water, and for smart investments in green energy that both reduce our dependence on fossil fuels and make energy more affordable for Florida families. - Stephanie Murphy

 Corry Westbrook ran in 2016 but lost.
 She listed protecting the environment as an issue in her campaign.
 She favors efforts to address climate change.

 ran as a Republican that year without indicating he breaks with his party's position against taking action on climate change.

 Here in Florida, we have a lot to lose from climate change.
 In fact, Florida has more private property at risk from climate change than any other state. - Darren Soto Website

 was the Republican candidate in 2016 - she does not appear to favor efforts to solve climate change, and has made no indication she breaks with her party's position on the issue.

 I look forward to working on policies that ensure all Americans have access to clean water, air and that our environment will be protected for generations to come. - Val Demings

 in 2016.
 Koller, who has publicly taken a stand that climate change policy critics are hiding behind statements such as "I am not a scientist", lost the race.

 Yes, I believe in climate change.
 I support finding. researching and developing clean energy sources.
 I realize that we need a plan here in Florida as well as in all coastal areas of the US to address rising sea levels. - Dave Koller

 , candidate and incumbent in 2016, was a rare example of a Republican saying he accepts climate change science.
 However, he opposed action to regulate greenhouse gas emissions (that cause climate change).
-Jolly thankfully lost the race, barely, to Crist.
+Jolly lost the race, barely, to Crist.